Frequently asked questions

 When and where can I get my vaccine?

 The quick answer is: It depends.
-Every state has a vaccine distribution plan and guidelines, which prioritize who can get the vaccine and when.
+Every state government has its own vaccine distribution plan and guidelines, which prioritize who can get the vaccine and when.
 States are using age, health conditions, type of employment, and other factors to determine who can get the vaccine first.
 The best way to determine when you can get your vaccine and where you can get one is to visit your state department of health’s website.

 You may also contact your healthcare provider’s office to learn more about getting vaccinated.
 The office may be able to provide additional details about the vaccines’ availability and when you can get yours.

 If members have Capital BlueCross medical and prescription drug coverage, the administration of the vaccine will be covered according to the type of provider from which they receive the vaccine.
-If a member gets the vaccine from a doctor or other non-pharmacy healthcare professional, the cost of administration and the office visit will be covered by their medical benefits.
+If a member gets the vaccine from a doctor or other non-pharmacy healthcare professional, the cost of administration will be covered by their medical benefits.
 If a member gets the vaccine from a pharmacy, it will be covered by their prescription drug benefits.

 Should I get a COVID-19 vaccine?